Career Opportunities

 Careers at William James

-William James College is committed to building a diverse faculty and staff dedicated to teaching, working and bringing psychological knowledge to the multi-cultural world community.
-We strongly encourage applications from persons with diverse backgrounds and experiences.
+William James College is dedicated to building a diverse faculty and staff who are committed to teaching and applying psychological knowledge within a multicultural global community.
+We strongly encourage applications from individuals with diverse backgrounds and experiences while promoting equal employment opportunities for all and adhering to merit-based practices.

 Current Openings